The Most Compelling UFO Encounter

 Location:

 Off the coast of San Diego, California.
 November 14, 2004 is the main event.
-Tracking of anomalous aerial vehicles began occurred Nov 10 - Nov 13.
+The tracking of anomalous aerial vehicles occurred during Nov 10 - Nov 13.

 Who Was Involved: